 Technical Stack for Telemedicine App Development

 We’re clear with technologies that can make your app even better.
 But what about the telehealth technology tools?
-Various programming languages, frameworks, third-party tools, cloud storage, are used during telemedicine app development.
+Various programming languages, frameworks, third-party tools, cloud storage, are used during telehealth app development.

 Here are the tools that can be used for telehealth projects: